 'That’s how the former New York Times language guru Theodore M. Bernstein described overly fastidious rules and usage myths a grade-school English teacher might invoke to keep her pupils’ prose on a very narrow path.’

 "Handling obits and breaking news stories against deadline, the rewrite bank reveled in camaraderie.
 During lulls, when we weren’t on meal breaks or playing cards or working on outside writing projects, we analyzed the early edition—the stories deserving praise and those we deemed mediocre.
 And we griped about the latest petty edicts of the reigning editors.
-What most earned our ire...

 "Introductions rank high among the essentials of newspaper writing even if we call them nothing but leads.
 Many a story is saved by its lead and by the same token many a story is sunk by its lead — dull, heavy-witted, inadequate for its subject which may be itself very interesting.
-In essence, I should say the very first requisite for a lead is directness.
-Directness means going...